adlnet/Starting-from-SCORM-A-Developers-Guide/Instructions.md

 *Workshop Demonstration - SCORM Course, with added xAPI tracking, in an LMS*

-### Extra Credit
+### Step 5 - Extra Credit
-Now that the course is updated to track to an LRS, you can access data historically not available to a SCORM SCO.
+Now that the course is updated to track SCORM data to an LRS, you can access data historically not available to a SCORM SCO.
 For example, you can get all of the scores associated with the post test and show the learner's score vs. the average of the class.

 In the SCORM to xAPI functions file (/Shared/JavaScript/SCORMToXAPIFunctions.js), add a function to get ALL statements from the LRS based on search/query parameters.
 The complete function is listed below.